Vanlightly/RabbitTestTool/benchmark/TOPOLOGY.md

 ]
 ```

-An example of a publisher group and queue group of the same scale where each publisher sends messages to the queue with the same number suffix as itself of queue group q1 (via default exchange).
+An example of a publisher group and queue of the same scale where each publisher sends messages to the queue with the same number suffix as itself (via default exchange).

 ```json
 "queues": [